 • Human Health and Safety - Gulls are listed as the primary contributor to bird-aircraft strikes and gull fecal matter can increase bacteria levels in bodies of water, leading to infection concerns among humans.

-Beside the above-listed negative impacts provided by the DNR, many types of gulls are carnivorous, and some will eat the eggs or young of other gulls or other species of birds.
+Besides the above-listed negative impacts provided by the DNR, many types of gulls are carnivorous, and some will eat the eggs or young of other gulls or other species of birds.

 Considering all of the negative impacts, the Minnesota DNR explicitly states humans should not feed gulls either directly or indirectly.
 Direct methods (obviously) include intentionally giving food to the birds, while indirect methods can include unsecured garbage, pet food, or other food items to which gulls can get easy access.

 While there is a firm recommendation from the DNR not to feed gulls, the answer to the question "is it illegal?" is "no".
 There are no laws currently on the books that ban the feeding of gulls.
-Such laws would likely be extremely hard to monitor and enforce, however people should be smart and simply not do it.
+Such laws would likely be extremely hard to monitor and enforce, however, people should be smart and simply not do it.

 If you are dealing with menacing gulls at your home or business, it is worth noting that these birds are protected as a migratory bird species under the Migratory Bird Treaty Act.
 The DNR does offer some suggestions for how to deal with menace gulls on a special section of their website.